Overcoming Fear: What We Get When we ‘Do it Afraid’

 Developing strong faith is the lifelong practice of a Christian, but sometimes we get caught up in this idea that we can ‘bargain’ our faith.
 Meyer had this to say:

 “Partial obedience is not faith.
 It is a little faith mixed with a lot of fear and self-reliance, and it doesn’t work”.

-Ouch, is all I had to say to that.
-There have been so many times where I went into things claiming I had faith but would only obey God to the extent that my comfort zone would allow.
-The end result is almost always a degree of disappointment and self loathing.
+Ouch, that is all I had to say to that.
+There have been so many times when I went into things claiming I had faith but would only obey God to the extent that my comfort zone would allow.
+The end result is almost always a degree of disappointment and self-loathing.

 “I became so accustomed to being disappointed that I just waited quietly for whatever the next painful or disappointing circumstance might be”

 I’ve seen too many people take up the philosophy of “if I don’t expect anything, then I’ll never be disappointed”.
 Personally, I feel like this is a horrible way to live and I never understood why anyone would want to think this way.
 But as I was reading, it occurred to me that this mentality comes from a mindset of fear: The fear to expect anything good and the fear to want for anything good.

 The Things We Think, The Words We Speak

 Recently, I went over the importance of positive self-talk.
 Meyer references Romans 12:2, which states that we cannot be transformed (aka changed) unless our minds are changed first.
 Make no mistake, renewing your mind takes time and work.
 We can’t go from speaking/thinking negatively for most of our lives and then expecting positive words and thinking to just stick after a night.

 Thoughts are able to build strongholds in our minds; she describes a ‘stronghold’ as a place where Satan hides in order to destroy the good that God has planned for us.
 In reference to 2 Corinthians 10:4-6, Meyer claims that we “are not captive to our thoughts; we can make them captive to us”.